JessDoesJavascript/CC-21stJan21/README.md

 This is a website I built for a friend's baking business.
-It used React and Styled Components on the front end, and Node.js, Express and Axios on the back end.
+I used React, Styled-Components, Node.js and Express.